Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Like any type of data, it can make your online experience more convenient.
 But it can also make your life hell if it ends up in the wrong hands.

-On Particl, it's impossible for anyone to associate an **IP address** to any other Particl-related data.
+On Particl, it's impossible for anyone to associate an IP address to any other Particl-related data.
 And while your IP address is broadcast to other peers on the network, it doesn't reveal anything meaninful about you.
 The only thing it really tells is that someone in the world owns this IP address and uses Particl.

-If you want to take your online privacy a step further, you can :doc:`route your connection through the Tor network <../guides/guide_general_enable_tor>`, a networking protocol used to spoof internet connections.
+If you want to take your online privacy a step further, you can route your connection through the Tor network (installation guide :ref`Install Tor (Network Privacy)`), a networking protocol used to spoof internet connections.
 This will broadcast a fake IP address to the network and keep your real one confidential.

 Marketplace-Related Privacy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^